 The updated advice comes following the Presidential elections in The Gambia at the beginning of December, causing political unrest.

-“The FCO also advise against all but essential travel to The Gambia as a whole (including Banjul airport) due to ongoing political uncertainty and potential military intervention following the Presidential elections on 1 December 2016.
+“The FCDO also advise against all but essential travel to The Gambia as a whole (including Banjul airport) due to ongoing political uncertainty and potential military intervention following the Presidential elections on 1 December 2016.
 If you’re currently in The Gambia you should leave by commercial means if you have no essential need to remain.
 Contact your airline or travel company for more information about departure options.”

 Travel company, Thomas Cook, have begun flying its customer’s home.